jevinskie/mDNSResponder/README.txt

 About the mDNSResponder Code
 ----------------------------

-Because Apple benefits more from widespread adoption of Rendezvous than it would benefit from keeping Rendezvous proprietary, Apple is making this code open so that other developers can use it too.
+Because Apple benefits more from widespread adoption of Bonjour than it would benefit from keeping Bonjour proprietary, Apple is making this code open so that other developers can use it too.

 Because Apple recognises that networks are hetrogenous environments